GFG Drills Significant Gold Mineralization in Multiple Zones at Montclerg including 9.85 g/t Gold over 16.0 Metres

 Drilling is planned to resume in February with a focus on Montclerg and testing high-priority gold targets across the Goldarm Property.

 SASKATOON, Saskatchewan, Jan.
-18, 2023 (GLOBE NEWSWIRE) -- GFG Resources Inc. (TSXV: GFG) (OTCQB: GFGSF) (“GFG” or the “Company”) announces new high-grade gold assay results from its recently completed 17-hole 2022 Phase 2 drill program at the Montclerg Gold Project, located 40 kilometres (“km”) east of Timmins, Ontario. (see Table 1 and Figures 1-4).
+18, 2023 (GLOBE NEWSWIRE) -- GFG Resources Inc. GFG GFGSF ("GFG" or the "Company") announces new high-grade gold assay results from its recently completed 17-hole 2022 Phase 2 drill program at the Montclerg Gold Project, located 40 kilometres ("km") east of Timmins, Ontario. (see Table 1 and Figures 1-4).
 The results released today are from four drill holes in the MC Central target where GFG has continuously proven and grown a robust gold system since the Company acquired Montclerg in October 2021.

 During the Phase 2 drill program, the Company completed a total of 17 holes (3,541 m) on the Goldarm Property located east of Timmins, Ontario.
 The Phase 2 drill program was designed to complete infill drilling to advance Montclerg towards resource, step-out holes to grow the Montclerg gold system and to begin testing high-priority gold targets within the Goldarm Property such as the Aljo Gold Mine target ("Aljo").
 Of the 17 holes completed, 14 holes were completed at Montclerg and three holes at Aljo.
 In addition to the great results today, the Company is optimistic that the remaining holes will return strong results as significant mineralized zones were observed.